 When the weather broke, we swam in the clear blue waters.
 Or, we just relaxed on our private lounge chairs.
 We also enjoyed a luxury sunset dinner on the beach while staying at the Outrigger Maldives.
 The dinner was set just outside our beachfront villa.
 It felt as though we had a small footprint on the island that was all for us!

 Check out our Video about the Outrigger Maldives beachfront villa:

 Dining at Outrigger Maldives

 From our first breakfast on, we bonded with a lot of the wait staff.
 When we travel, we love to taste the local food.
-This can be difficult when traveling in the Maldives, because you are “stuck” on an island.
+This can be difficult when traveling in the Maldives because you are “stuck” on an island.
 Yes, Blue Salt offered some great dishes for both lunch and dinner.
-But, once the wait staff found out we were big time foodies, they went a little off book to make sure we had an authentic experience.
+But, once the wait staff found out we were big-time foodies, they went a little off the book to make sure we had an authentic experience.
 And, this is what set the Outrigger Maldives apart.

 It started when Eric ordered the tuna curry at breakfast.
 Tuna is a staple of the local diet in the Maldives.
 The locals eat tuna three meals a day.
 And, yes, they usually start with tuna curry at breakfast.
 I was afraid the curry would be too fishy.
 Instead, it had a little spice, with big chunks of tuna.
 The Outrigger served the tuna curry with a bit of coconut sambal on the side.

 From that point on, the servers went out of their way to offer us both Maldivian and Sri Lankan dishes, from spicy curries to local breads.
 They even brought Eric some Maldivian chili.
 When it wasn’t spicy enough, they found him some “real local” chili peppers, from the staff canteen!